LeBodro/cordova-plugin-cookie-manager/README.md

 ### Cookie Manager for Android ###

-This plugins allows you to flush cookies in Android, moving them to persistent memory. iOS is not yet supported.
+This plugins allows you to flush cookies in Android, moving them to persistent memory.
+Works on iOS but does nothing (calling "flush" wont provoke an error).

 ### Installation ###